Aman035/GraphQL-Learnings/NOTES.md

 - Context ( Any Custom Information ) can be passed to GraphQL resolvers to share data between resolvers.
 - In `job-board` project, the `context` is used to pass the user authentication details to the resolvers.

+#### **Using GraphQL On Client Side**

+- Mostly all the graphql queries are just post queries with body containing the query and variables.
+- Most simple approach is to use `fetch` or `axios` to make the post request.
+Although this does not offer any validation checks, caching etc and is not recommended.
+- `graphql-request` is a good library for making graphql requests on client side.
+This library is minimal but does not include inbuilt caching.
+- `Apollo Client` is a more advanced library for making graphql requests on client side.
+This library is feature rich and includes inbuilt caching, validation etc. Refer to `job-board-client` project for an example. ( It shows queries, mutation, setting client with auth headers, cache-management, cache manipulation and different fetch policies )

+#### **GraphQL Fragments**

+- Fragments are used to reuse parts of a query.
+They are useful when the same fields are used in multiple queries.